TBrickey/Project_One/MachineLearning/README.md

 - Original Data: The features as taken from the source and housed in the database.
 This dataset is loaded with a database query to the table `original_features`connected through SQLAlchemy.
 All references to `original` pertain to this dataset in the `Machine_Learning_Full`.ipynb' notebook.

 - Created Features: In processing 4 new features are created and stored in the database in the table named `created_features`.
 To create this dataset a query is written to join these features with the original features in  PostgreSQL and executed with SQLAlchemy.
-All references to `joined` pertain to this dataset in the `Machine_Learning`.ipynb' notebook.
+All references to `joined` pertain to this dataset in the `Machine_Learning_Full`.ipynb' notebook.

 ## Final Processing
 In the `Machine_Learning_Full.ipynb` notebook each dataset is loaded into a pandas dataframe and the features are passed through three stages of processing in order to prepare them for the models.
 The dependent variable is excluded from processing until Splitting.